ellacharmed/risingwave-docs/versioned_docs/version-1.7/sql/syntax/sql-pattern-dynamic-filter.md

 Under the hood, RisingWave maintains this materialized view with a continuous streaming job that filters the aggregation results according to the `HAVING` clause.
 Note that the subquery result, which is 0.01% of the total cost, is constantly changing, either increasing or decreasing, depending on the incoming changes to the `partsupp` table.

-As this value increases, more results will satisfy this condition and be output; conversely, as this value decreases, more rows are filtered out, and fewer results will be output.
+As this value increases, more results will satisfy this condition and be output; conversely, as this value decreases, more rows are filtered out, resulting in fewer outputs.

 RisingWave implements this using dynamic filters, internal stateful operators that keep a full set of results before filtering and decides which changes should be output.